 Run with a Pacer

-If you are new to running with a pacer, this will give you important tips.
+If you are new to running with a pacer, please read the following information:

 In the heat of the race, many runners get caught up in the energy and enthusiasm of the situation starting out running faster than they planned.
 It’s important to run the race you have trained for whether you are running your first half marathon, accomplishing a time goal or even setting a PR.